 Even racing bumper to bumper, a driver knows when to expect changes in speed and does not need to be pre-warned by a brake light.
 An F1 car slowing down will only happen if it has mechanical issues, or it needs to navigate a corner.
 Below, we’ll look at what the lights on an F1 car are really for.

 F1 cars don’t have brake lights because, when racing, every driver is braking at around the same points on the track – into the corners.
 F1 drivers therefore don’t need to be shown when their opponents are braking, as they simply know they will when going into the corner.

 For as much as an F1 race is unpredictable and exciting, certain parts of it are just expected, and certain things have to be done at a certain time.
 At certain points on the track, a car goes as fast as possible, while at others, it will need to slow down, take a corner, and then speed up again.
 All of the cars do the same things at about the same points on the track.

 At these points, where speed is predictable, every driver understands the line they are on and the speed they need to be racing at for optimal performance.
 Having brake lights wouldn’t help the driver behind, as they too are planning on braking at pretty much the same place.
 After braking, the driver then speeds up again until the next corner.

-Another key reason Formula 1 cars forego brake lights is that, even in an emergency where a driver may need to quickly apply the brakes, if there’s another car right behind them they simply can’t stop in time anyway.
+Another key reason Formula 1 cars forego brake lights is that, even in an emergency where a driver may need to quickly apply the brakes, such as if they are brake checked, if there’s another car right behind them they simply can’t stop in time anyway.
 An F1 driver has superb reaction times, making adjustments in around 0.2 seconds, but at 190 mph the car just won’t stop in time, so the brake light wouldn’t be much use.